 In a shared office, a little consideration goes a long way.
 A clean desk policy is less about strict rules and more about mutual respect.
 The basic principle is simple: leave the desk ready for the next person.
 Encourage everyone to wipe down their workspace before they leave for the day and to clear away all their personal items.
 You can make this easy by stocking each workstation with cleaning wipes and ensuring everyone has access to personal storage like lockers.
 This simple habit helps maintain a professional and hygienic environment, making the flex office a more pleasant place for everyone to work.

-Solve Common Hot Desking Challenges
+Overcoming Common Hot Desking Hurdles

 Switching to hot desking is a big move, and like any change, it can come with a few bumps in the road.
 But don’t worry—these challenges are completely manageable with a bit of planning and the right tools.
 The most common issues that pop up are keeping teams connected, ensuring the office stays clean, and figuring out where everyone will put their stuff.
 By thinking through these points ahead of time, you can create a smooth and positive experience for your entire team, making the transition feel less like a disruption and more like an upgrade to a better way of working.